-Cover Page

-School Emergency Response Plan
+Cover Page: School Emergency Response Plan

-Each principal is responsible for creating and updating the School Emergency Response Plan

-(SERP) on an annual basis at Assurance Database on the designated date identified on the Assurances List.
+Each principal is responsible for creating and updating the School Emergency Response Plan (SERP) on an annual basis at Assurance Database (also esa.dc.gov for D.C. schools).
 This cover page should accompany the completed plan.
 The principal needs to sign this cover page prior to including a copy of the plan within the Management Guide.

-School Name:

-Street Address:

-City: State: Zip:

-Phone: Alternate Phone:

-Principal's Signature
+Emergency Response Plan for: School Name: Address: City: State: ZIP: Phone: Alternative Phone: ON THE WEB-BASED PROGRAM, YOU WILL BE ASKED TO SUBMIT AN ELECTRONIC PICTURE OF THE FRONT OF THE SCHOOL BUILDING.
+Principal's Signature Date